High-speed rail in the Czech Republic: Pilot projects

+Train stations planning

 Along the high-speed route RS1 (Prague-Brno-Ostrava), several new train stations are planned.
 Just south to the D11 motorway in the town of Nehvizdy in the Prague-East District, the new Prague East Terminal (Terminál Praha východ) is being planned.
 This station will be a transport hub as a part of the RS1 and RS5 (Prague-Liberec/Hradec Králové) routes and will mainly serve residents of the northeastern part of the Central Bohemian Region.
 Along RS1, the high-speed line will be connected via a branch line to the train station of Světlá nad Sázavou, which will be reconstructed.

 Close to highway exit 112 on the D1 motorway in the Jihlava District, a new Jihlava train station (terminál Jihlava VRT) is planned as part of RS1.
 This station will also be connected to the regional railway between Jihlava and Havlíčkův Brod and serve as a transport hub for the Vysočina Region.
 Another new station to the west of Velká Bíteš is planned on a branch line from the RS1 towards the regional railway between Havlíčkův Brod and Brno.

 In the south of Brno, the new train station Brno-Vídeňská is planned to serve the region around Brno and to prevent unnecessary traffic to Brno main railway station in the city centre.

-One new train station is planned along the high-speed route RS4 (Prague - Ústí nad Labem).
+One new train station is planned along the high-speed route RS4 (Prague – Ústí nad Labem).
 This new train station (Terminál Roudnice nad Labem VRT) will be constructed to the west of Roudnice nad Labem and will serve as a transfer hub in the Litoměřice District.

 SŽ is also considering upgrading of some ETCS-equipped 160 km/h tracks to 200 km/h and also upgrading some current 160 km/h projects to 200 km/h.
-In 2020 SŽ called for bids to upgrade ongoing 9 km Soběslav - Doubí project and 20 km Sudoměřice – Votice project to 200 km/h, both projects are on Prague - České Budějovice route.
+In 2020 SŽ called for bids to upgrade ongoing 9 km Soběslav – Doubí project and 20 km Sudoměřice – Votice project to 200 km/h, both projects are on Prague – České Budějovice route.